-Man arrested for arson at home of slain lawmaker’s relative
+Man arrested for arson at home of slain Mississippi lawmaker’s relative

 Former state Rep. Ashley Henley was found shot to death June 13 outside the same mobile home near Water Valley.
 Brooks, however, was not charged in Jones’s death.

+We asked investigators about future charges in her death but were told they couldn’t release more information.

+Additionally, we requested a mugshot and the arrest warrant for Brooks but investigators told us they would not release either at this time.

-WHBQ-TV reports Brooks lived across the street.
+Brooks reportedly lived across the street.
 He was jailed in Yalobusha County.
 It’s unclear if Brooks has a lawyer to speak for him or has seen a judge.